pl453s/linux-mint-gnome/README.md

 - Burn it on a disk, or flash it on an USB flash drive, or just insert it in a virtual machine
 - Boot your disk or your USB flash drive, and test or install the distribution

+You can also migrate from an official Linux Mint edition installation or upgrade your Mint Gnome installation:

 Mint Gnome development has become too complex to support scripted migration from official Mint editions.
 Now, the DEB files will be released "as is", use them to migrate by yourself or to upgrade your Mint Gnome installation.
 A separate ISO file will be published, once at a time, each time the project has evolved enough and is stable enough.